attkins/3d-hex-map/README.md

 ![An experiment with hex maps and webgl](./docs/screenshot.png)

 Just playing around with Three.js and TypeScript.
+Here is the project [deployed on Netlify](https://attkins-hex-map.netlify.app/).

 ## Installation